koder77/l1vm/README.txt

-L1VM README  2018-01-22
+L1VM README  2018-08-18
 =======================
-L1VM is a very tiny virtual machine with RISC (or comparable style) CPU, about 60 opcodes and less than 32 KB binary size on X86_64!
+L1VM is a very tiny virtual machine with RISC (or comparable style) CPU, about 61 opcodes and less than 32 KB binary size on X86_64 (without JIT-compiler)!
 The VM has a 64 bit core (256 registers for integer and double float) and can run object code written in the l1asm assembly language.

 Code and data are in separated memories for a secure execution.
 Like in Harvard type CPUs (found now in DSPs or microcontrollers).
-The opcode set with 60 opcodes is my own opinion how things should work.
+The opcode set with 61 opcodes is my own opinion how things should work.
 It does not "copy" other instruction sets known in other "real" CPUs.

 The design goals are: